Skip to main content

 • Private.
 Select Yes or No from the drop-down list.
 Yes indicates the RFI(s) will be marked Private.
 No indicates the RFI(s) will NOT be marked Private.
 For more information about privacy, hover your mouse cursor over the question mark icon (?) to view a tooltip.

-• Custom Sites.
-If a user with 'Admin' level permission on the RFIs tool has configured custom sites to appear in your RFIs tool, those will appear in the creation page as shown.
+• Custom Fields.
+If a user with 'Admin' level permission on the RFIs tool has configured custom fields to appear in your RFIs tool, those will appear in the creation page as shown.
 See Configure Settings: RFIs.

 • Attach Files.
 Click the Attach Files link to upload a file from your computer or select an existing file from one of the supported Procore tools (e.g., Photos, Drawings, Forms or Documents).
 Alternatively, you can also use a drag-and-drop operation to upload attachments from your computer.